Frequently Asked Questions about Records Management in General

 - Notifying the Archivist of any actual, impending, or threatened unlawful destruction of records and assisting in their recovery (44 U.S.C.
 3106)

 Federal employees are responsible for making and keeping records of their work.
 Federal employees have three basic obligations regarding Federal records:

 - Create records needed to do the business of their agency, record decisions and actions taken, and document activities for which they are responsible

 - Take care of records so that information can be found when needed.
 This means setting up good directories and files, and filing materials (in whatever format) regularly and carefully in a manner that allows them to be safely stored and efficiently retrieved when necessary

 - Carry out the disposition of records under their control in accordance with agency records schedules and Federal regulations

 Records enable and support an agency's work to fulfill its mission.
 Every organization, including Federal agencies, must address well-defined objectives that add value, either by achieving the organization's goals or by reducing costs.
 Since records contain information, a valuable resource, it is essential to take a systematic approach to the management of records.
 Records management:

-Meets statutory and regulatory requirements including archival, audit, and
+- Meets statutory and regulatory requirements including archival, audit, and oversight activities

-Frees up office space for other purposes by moving inactive records to
+- Frees up office space for other purposes by moving inactive records to storage facilities

 - Avoids unnecessary purchases of office equipment